2

 • 1

-$\begingroup$ It is not uncommon to simulate each braid with the same physical model of a single strand that is used as a skeleton for a hair model wich could maybe be made up of splines or not $\endgroup$ Mar 7, 2019 at 18:07
+$\begingroup$ It is not uncommon to simulate each braid with the same physical model of a single strand that is used as a skeleton for a hair model wich could maybe be made up of splines or not $\endgroup$ Commented Mar 7, 2019 at 18:07

 • $\begingroup$ I am not asking about the animation/simulation, only about the modelling/mesh $\endgroup$